 Decorative shopfronts in Colmar

-Some of the shops have ornate wrought-iron signs hanging over the street to show what they sell.
-Then there are waterside cafés and tucked-away cellar restaurants.
-There’s barely an ugly building in the centre of Colmar, but things reach peak prettiness in the area near the Quai de Poissoniers nicknamed Petit Venice.
-Colmar’s Little Venice is where you’ll find that picture-perfect row of half-timbered houses painted in shades of pink, yellow and sky blue.
+There’s barely an ugly building in the centre of Colmar, but things reach peak prettiness in the area near the Quai de Poissoniers which has been nicknamed Petit Venice.
+Colmar’s Little Venice is where you’ll find that picture-perfect row of half-timbered houses painted in pastel shades of pink, yellow and sky blue running alongside the canal.

 Colmar’s Petit Venice

-For a different view of the canals you can take to the water on a boat trip.
-The canals are pretty shallow in parts (I saw a duck standing on the bottom at one point), so the tours use special flat-bottomed boats similar to punts which take small groups on a 30-minute tour through Petit Venice and out to a leafy residential area.
-A lot of visitors only spend a day in Colmar, but if you have time to spare it’s worth staying for at least one night.
-Strasbourg is only 35 minutes away by train and has a similar feel to Colmar, along with a few extra big-city attractions.
+For a different view of Petit Venice you can take to the water on a boat trip.
+The canals are pretty shallow in parts (I saw a duck standing on the bottom at one point), so the tours use small, flat-bottomed boats which are similar to punts.

 The perfect blue hour